• Solutions

 • Comments about delivery, etc.

-Again, you can optimize your routes by importing into AntsRoute :
+Again, you can optimise your routes by importing into AntsRoute :

 • Either a list of tasks with a fixed date.